 The Milwaukee-Journal Sentinel said about his first collection of short stories, Warming Fires:

 “We need stories like these to make sense out of our lives.”

-He is also a United Methodist minister, with access to a wide national network of congregations familiar with his work; he often does guest speaking appearances.
+He is also a retired United Methodist pastor.
+With access to a wide national network of congregations familiar with his work; he often does guest speaking appearances.
 Born and raised in eastern Wisconsin, he now lives in Oakland, California.

 Jeff Kunkel is a widely published writer.
 He is the author of two collections of short stories, Warming Fires and Bless Ewe; the author of two books of history, Alaska Gold: Life on the New Frontier, 1896-1906, and an Inupiat Eskimo history, The Two Eskimo Boys Meet the Three Lucky Swedes.

 He is also the editor of four children’s picture books published by Augsburg-Fortress Press.
 One of them, Jesus This Is Your Life: Stories & Pictures by Kids, won Best Theological Book of the Year for Children; another, Noah, Build Your Boat: Stories and Pictures by Kids, won the American Graphic Design Award.

 He is co-author of a fifth childrens’ picture book, Didn’t We Have Fun!, published 2012, created with noted artist Hilda Robinson, who illustrated the story of her childhood memories growing up in an African-American neighborhood in Philadelphia.

 His many short stories and articles have appeared in San Jose Mercury News, California History, Santa Clara University Magazine, Anchorage Gazette, Alaska magazine, and Christian Century.
 Jeff teaches writing as Visiting Professor at American Baptist Seminary of the West.